tbrowder/Geo-Ellipsoid/README.md

    $ make test

+2. To run an individual test:

+   $ perl6 t/test-filename.t

-2. To compare the results of this module to the CPAN Perl 5 version:
+3. To compare the results of this module to the CPAN Perl 5 version:

    $ make test-orig > res.txt
    $ diff res.txt test/results.txt